 - Stricter enforcement of the law for driving infractions in the courts

-- Tougher and more frequent exams of driver to ensure they are really capable of handing their car safely and efficiently in a tough multi-modal, multi-speed 21st century urban driving environment
+- Tougher and more frequent exams of drivers to ensure they are really capable of handing their car safely and efficiently in a tough multi-modal, multi-speed 21st century urban driving environment

 - And never never never build new or expand existing infrastructure to permit greater throughput or higher speeds for private cars.

 Look friends, this is not complicated.
 If a given city wishes to implement FPT, no problem — but they have to do their homework first.
-To be responsible to their city they must first study carefully all of the above and adapt and adopt at least five of these measures in parallel with bringing their eventual FPT project on line.
+To be responsible to their city they must first study carefully all of the above, and adapt and adopt at least five of these measures in parallel with bringing their eventual, carefully thought-out FPT project on line.

 But even before that, what is needed from them and from the beginning is a clear public statement of the specific goals they wish to achieve by this measure, followed by an open society discussion of the efficiency of the proposed FPT solution in each case — as well as looking at yet other goals and measures that may do a better job than the proposed FPT solution.